 “Don’t you remember?” said Joyce coming down the stairs.
 “You told me last night it was unsafe.
 You said a pipe exploded down there or something.”

 Frank took a seat at the kitchen table.
 “Did I say I was calling a plumber?
 What else did I say last night?”

 Janet grabbed the coffee pot and remade it.

 Eventually, Frank regained his strength and got to his feet.
-As he had begun to feel better Janet had become more urgent.
+As he began to feel better Janet became more urgent.
 It was as if she was somehow in touch with his physiology and knew a final confrontation was brewing.
 About five minutes ago she had gone into a literal frenzy pounding, clawing, even scratching at the door with her one good arm.
 Her gentle suggestions quickly gave way to murderous threats.
-“FRANK!!
-Open this door or I’ll be picking my teeth with your BONES!!!”
+“FRANK!
+Open this door or I’ll be picking my teeth with your BONES!”

-He ignored these cries of rage.
+He ignored the cries of rage.
 He knew that beast was not his wife.

 Janet became suddenly silent.

 Frank scrambled to his feet.
 He wanted to get away from the dark pool, which seemed to hold him.
 He scanned the area.
 Sitting in the center of the black water was the trunk.
 It was exactly as he had remembered it.
 Strange metal clasps on either side, stamps from around the world.
 Quickly overcoming his initial fear, Frank decided to kick the trunk as hard as he could.
 Nothing stirred inside.
 Propelled by powers unfamiliar, Frank moved to open the trunk just as Janet tore the cellar door off!

 “Frank stop!
 Don’t do it!
 Believe me when I say, you don’t want to know what’s in there.”